deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.

 ---

+#### Q Across the document it discourages using ref.watch() to assign callbacks to classes such as buttons:

+No that's not what it says.
+It discourages using ref.watch inside event handlers.
+The following is fine:

+Button(
+  onPressed: () => ref.watch(...)
+)
+Which is different from the follow (not fine):

+final increment = ref.watch(notifier).increment);

+Button(
+  onPressed: () => increment(),
+)
+That's the same logic for ref.read, but reversed.
+Using ref.read, the first case is discouraged and the second is fine.

+---

  #### Q Error : Cannot use ref functions after the dependency of a provider changed but before the provider rebuilt.